nptscot/npw/web/manual/index.md

 The coherent network serves as a guide for prioritising investment by highlighting routes that maximize coverage and connectivity across urban zones.

 Route selection for the coherent network is based on two key attributes: road classification and cycling connectivity potential, both of which influence the "arterialness" score.
 This score prioritises routes that balance road hierarchy with accessibility for cycling.
 Using a spatial clustering algorithm (DBSCAN), high-flow areas are identified, forming a focused core network by filtering out redundant or isolated segments.
-This method ensures that selected routes maximize connectivity and suitability, aligning the network’s structure with both directness and density requirements.
+This method ensures that selected routes maximize connectivity and suitability, aligning the network's structure with both directness and density requirements.

 Routes are then classified into primary and secondary categories based on road type: